fair-acc/gnuradio4/CORE_DEVELOPMENT_GUIDELINE.md

 10. Don't break indentation.

 ### Objects and data structures
-1. Hide internal structure.
+1. ~~Hide internal structure.~~ -> *N.B. prefix internal/private variables with `_` and only 'hide' if RAII dictates or absolute necessary.*
 2. Prefer data structures.
 3. Avoid hybrids structures (half object and half data).
 4. Should be small.
 5. Do one thing.
 6. Small number of instance variables.
-7. Base class should know nothing about their derivatives.
+7. ~~Base class should know nothing about their derivatives.~~ -> *N.B. we frequently use the [CRTP pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) to avoid inheritance and vtables.*
-8. Better to have many functions than to pass some code into a function to select a behaviour.
+8. ~~Better to have many functions than to pass some code into a function to select a behaviour.~~ -> *N.B. small functions are good but also need to limit the level of indication because too many functions increase the cognitive load for readers and also limit compiler optimisation.*
 9. Prefer non-static methods to static methods.

 ### Tests